jevgenik/manuals/source/files/software/ai/deep_learning.rst

 *  Can be supervised, unsupervised, semi-supervised, self-supervised, or reinforcement.

-*  To achieve this deep learning applications use a layered structure of algorithms called an **artificial neural network (ANN)**
+*  To achieve this deep learning applications use a layered structure of algorithms called an artificial neural network (ANN).

 Artificial Neural Network (ANN)